mengwanguc/ReedSolomonEC/README.md

 This repository also contains a series of Python scripts that give useful erasure coding data collection (mostly throughput) and analysis.

-### MLEC Paper Artifact:

-- The specific script used to generate figure 11 in the "Design Considerations and Analysis of Multi-Level Erasure Coding in Large-Scale Data Centers" paper is the `heatmap.py` script, with details included [here](#available-scripts).

 ## Erasure Coding Methodology

 ### Single-Level Erasure Coding